mbakereth/jpgjs/README.md

 A polyglot file is one that looks and behaves like two different file types.
 This tool builds one that is simultaneously a JPEG image and a JavaScript script.

 Such files can introduce vulnerabilities in web services as many browsers, by default, examine the contents of a downloaded resource and override the `Content-Type` if it disagrees with what the browser believes the file to be.
+This is the so-called MIME Confusion Attack.

 A file created with this tool will display as a regular image with